sts10/tidy/readme.markdown

 -   `tidy -o d-and-d.txt --dice 20 --cut-to 20**3 wordlist.txt` Create an 8,000-word list where each word corresponds to 3 rolls of a 20-sided die (`06-07-07	dragon`). `--cut-to` randomly truncates the resulting list to the specified amount -- can accept integers (`8000`) or informal exponent notation (`20**3`).
 See [EFF's fandom-inspired wordlists](https://www.eff.org/deeplinks/2018/08/dragon-con-diceware) for more.

--   `tidy -g s --widdle-to 7776 -PlL -m 3 -M 15 --dice 6 -o diceware.txt ~/Downloads/enwiki-20190320-words-frequency-sorted.txt` Carefully make a 7,776-word list by only taking the words needed from the top of `~/Downloads/enwiki-20190320-words-frequency-sorted.txt` file.
+-   `tidy -g s --whittle-to 7776 -PlL -m 3 -M 15 --dice 6 -o diceware.txt ~/Downloads/enwiki-20190320-words-frequency-sorted.txt` Carefully make a 7,776-word list by only taking the words needed from the top of `~/Downloads/enwiki-20190320-words-frequency-sorted.txt` file.
 Assumes this file is sorted by word frequencies, with a frequency count after the word, separated by a space ([example](https://github.com/IlyaSemenov/wikipedia-word-frequency/blob/master/results/enwiki-20190320-words-frequency.txt): `located 1039008`).
 Since we only want to use the most common words, we'll use Tidy's `--widde-to` option to only take exactly how many words we need.
 Note that this may take longer that usual Tidy executions, since Tidy will likely need to make multiple attempts to make a list that's exactly the requested length.

 ## List attributes